vitaminsofsalem/Data_Engineering_Milestone_1/README.md

 #### General Description of steps taken in the project

-As mentioned above, we first started by describing and seeing what the data is like After which we realized that there are null values in the dataset and proceed to impute the dataset After imputing / cleaning the dataset, we proceed to explore our research questions We visualized data when needed to help pass through the information to the reader / viewer in an easier to digest way.
+As mentioned above, we first started by describing and seeing what the data is like:
+-After which we realized that there are null values in the dataset and proceed to impute the dataset -After imputing / cleaning the dataset, we proceed to explore our research questions -We visualized data when needed to help pass through the information to the reader / viewer in an easier to digest way.
-All the data and in detail implementations of steps taken to reach research questions, exploring dataset, imputation techniques used are all mentioned in the notebook markdown
+-All the data and in detail implementations of steps taken to reach research questions, exploring dataset, imputation techniques used are all mentioned in the notebook markdown

-- That marks the end of this ReadMe file and project overview.
+That marks the end of this ReadMe file and project overview.

 #### Most importantly, code n' chill! 🙆 💻 ☕️